evildmp/BrachioGraph/docs/explanation/understand-plotter-geometry.rst

 Donald Trump's hair
 -------------------

-Of mild interest but no practical use whatsoever is the fact that the plotting area can be made to look startlingly like Donald Trump's hair, even down to the colour.
+Of mild interest but no practical use whatsoever is the fact that the plotting area can be made to look remarkably like Donald Trump's hair, even down to the colour.

 .. image:: /images/plotter-geometry/donald-trump-hair.png